Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Protocol for modular

 In order to implement $\mathcal{S}$ and $\mathcal{R}_\alpha \mathcal{S}$ using genons, we consider the protocol listed below and illustrated in Fig.~\ref{fig:genon_protocol}(a): \textbf{i}.~$\text{M}_{\hat{x} - \hat{y}}\equiv \overline{\text{SWAP}}(x,y \leftrightarrow -y, -x)$: apply mirror reflection along the diagonal axis $\hat{x} -\hat{y}$, equivalent to a long-range pairwise SWAP across the diagonal.
 Now the locations of branch cuts change, and the state is thus a ground state of a different Hamiltonian, with a different orientation for the branch cuts.
 To get back to the original topological subspace, apply \textbf{ii}.~$\overline{\text{SWAP}}_{\square}(1,2)$: transversal SWAP between the top (green) and bottom (orange) square patches (surrounded by solid lines representing the branch cuts and two dashed lines), which leaves the central patch with a different color.
 Steps i and ii achieve $\mathcal{R}_\alpha \mathcal{S}$.
 In order to implement $\mathcal{S}$, we also apply \textbf{iii}.~$M_{\hat{y}}=\overline{\text{SWAP}}(x,y \leftrightarrow -x, y)$.
 That is, apply another mirror operation along the $y$-axis.

 The above protocol uses long-range pairwise SWAPs in order to implement the mirror reflections.
 However if we consider folding the system, then it is possible to implement the entire protocol with only local, vertical SWAPs between qubits in different layers.
 Specifically, for the $\mathcal{R}_\alpha \mathcal{S}$ protocol, one can fold the system to obtain a 4-layer system, as shown in Fig.~\ref{fig:genon_protocol}(b), where the fold is (12)(34), i.e., connecting layer 1 and 2 (3 and 4).
 The square region enclosed by the branch cuts then becomes a triangular patch with edges defined by the gapped boundary (12)(34), and two types of branch cuts, which connect layers (13) and (24), respectively.
 In Fig.~\ref{fig:genon_protocol}(b), we translate the $\mathcal{R}_\alpha \mathcal{S}$ protocol to the folded system using only transversal SWAPs, \be \mathcal{R}_\alpha \mathcal{S} = \left[\overline{\text{SWAP}}_{\triangle}(1,4)(3,2)\right] \left[\overline{\text{SWAP}}_{\bar{\triangle}}(3,4)(1,2)\right], \ee when acting in the topological ground state subspace.
 Here $\triangle$ refers to the triangular patch (formed by branch cuts and dashed lines) in each layer and $\bar{\triangle}$ represents the region outside the triangular patch.
-Note that SWAPs between layers that are not nearest neighbors can be reduced to a finite sequence of SWAPs between nearest neighbor layers.
+Note that when allowing direct SWAPs between layers that are not nearest neighbors (such as layer 1 and 4), the above logical gate is exactly a depth-1 circuit.
+If such direct SWAPs are not allowed due to hardware constraint, that SWAPs between layers that are not nearest neighbors can be reduced to a finite sequence of SWAPs between nearest neighbor layers.

 We further observe that $\mathcal{R}_\alpha$ can be implemented in the original bilayer setup (before the folding) by a reflection about the $\hat{y}$-axis, $M_{\hat{y}}$.
 This can be converted to a local pairwise SWAP transformation by folding the system about the $\hat{y}$-axis.
 Thus a 4-layer system can support transversal implementations of both $\mathcal{R}_\alpha$ and $\mathcal{R}_\alpha \mathcal{S}$, however each of these require a different configuration of defects and boundary conditions.
 To implement both operations transversally in a 4-layer system then requires moving the defects to convert from one defect configuration to another.
 It is also possible to directly implement $\mathcal{S}$ by a sequence of transversal SWAPs; this requires folding the system into 16 layers.